Modelling fixed rate vanilla bonds in LUSID

 Once an instrument is mastered, you can book a transaction to record the acquisition of a quantity in a particular transaction portfolio.
 As mentioned above, we recommend unitising bond instruments and specifying the face or purchase amount on transactions.

-For example, the following call to the BatchUpsertTransactions API acquires 75,000,000 units of a UK gilt identified by its LUID:
+For example, the following call to the BatchUpsertTransactions API acquires 75,000,000 units of a UK gilt uniquely identified by its LUID:

 curl -X POST 'https://<your-domain>.lusid.com/api/api/transactionportfolios/FixedIncome/UK/transactions/$batchUpsert?successMode=Partial&preserveProperties=true'